ral-facilities/scigateway-auth/README.md

 Use the `Dockerfile`'s `dev` stage to run just the application itself in a container.
 Use this only for local development (not production)!
 Mounting the `scigateway_auth` directory to the container via a volume means that FastAPI will watch for changes made to the code and automatically reload the application on the fly.
-This is useful as you do not have to rebuild the image and start the container again each time you make a change.

 1. Build an image using the `Dockerfile`'s `dev` stage from the root of the project directory: